 Storytelling is more than just speaking with words.
 It’s about communicating the story of your brand, values, and products through images, sounds, and words.
-A combination of these will speak to your target audience on a level that truly enhances the overall customer experience and is the essence of visual content marketing.
+A combination of these will speak to your audience on a level that truly enhances the overall customer experience and is the essence of visual content marketing.

 You might be wondering, how exactly is this art of “storytelling” accomplished?
 It’s a proven fact that visual content marketing is by far the most successful way to do it.

 The reason for this is that most of your clientele spend their time online or out and about, and so, if something doesn’t catch their eye, they don’t give it the time of day.
 However, once you’ve managed to catch the eye of potential clients, everything else gets a lot easier.

 Understanding Visual Content Marketing

 Before you can understand the components of visual content marketing, you must first understand what it is.
 Visual content marketing is about conveying information by connecting marketing messages to images, infographics, videos, logos, signs, quotes and other graphical elements.
 It is the “thing” that catches your eye and stops you scrolling through a feed.

 When it comes to marketing, this means that content created with visuals is naturally more engaging for users.
 Brightedge reports that Tweets with images receive up to 5x more engagement than those without.
 And articles with visuals receive 94% more views.

 Consider that the human brain is capable of processing visuals 60,000 times faster than text, and the vast majority of information processed today is visual.
 The rise of smartphones has also meant that capturing a “moment in time” is even easier than before.
 Combined with channels such as Instagram and Pinterest, it has never been simpler to share images and videos instantly.